Avanade/DbEx/README.md

 ### Data

-Data can be defined using [YAML](https://en.wikipedia.org/wiki/YAML) to enable simplified configuration that will be used to generate the required SQL statements to apply to the database.
+Data can be defined using [YAML](https://en.wikipedia.org/wiki/YAML) or JSON to enable simplified configuration that will be used to generate the required SQL statements to apply to the database.

 The data specified follows a basic indenting/levelling rule to enable:
 1. **Schema** - specifies Schema name.
 2. **Table** - specifies the Table name within the Schema; this will be validated to ensure it exists within the database as the underlying table schema (columns) will be inferred.
 The underyling rows will be [inserted](https://docs.microsoft.com/en-us/sql/t-sql/statements/insert-transact-sql) by default; or alternatively by prefixing with a `$` character a [merge](https://docs.microsoft.com/en-us/sql/t-sql/statements/merge-transact-sql) operation will be performed instead.
 3. **Rows** - each row specifies the column name and the corresponding values (except for reference data described below).
 The tooling will parse each column value according to the underying SQL type.

-Finally, SQL script files can also be provided in addition to YAML where explicit SQL is to be executed.
+Additionally, SQL script files can also be provided in addition to YAML and JSON where explicit SQL is to be executed.

 <br/>